UVADS/orientation-technical/README.md

 ## The Checklist

-**NB: if you have already completed an item there is no nead to repeat it, except for item 7**
+**NB: if you have already completed an item there is no nead to repeat it, except for the final item **

 0. **watch** Jurassic Park ([UVA Library](https://search.lib.virginia.edu/sources/uva_library/items/swank_0013371))
 1. **create** a github account - [link](https://github.com/join) - **email** your username to lpa2a@virginia.edu